adamiaonr/networking-sandbox/python-ip-stack/README.md

 # python-ip-stack

-An user-level TCP/IP built with Python.
+An user-level TCP/IP stacl built with Python.
 This is an experimental and educational project, with 2 main objectives:

 * Brush up knowledge about the different protocols in the TCP/IP stack
-* Learn more about the Python language, which seems to be quite versatile and easy to apply on different problems.
+* Learn more about the Python language, which seems to be quite versatile and easy to apply to different problems.
 The main focus is learning Python's tools for networking (e.g. [Scapy](http://www.secdev.org/projects/scapy/), [pytun](https://pypi.python.org/pypi/python-pytun/2.2.1), etc.).